raspberrypilearning/party-pinata/en/step_2.md

 A sprite can have code, costumes, and sounds to change the way that it looks and what it does.

 Click on the **Piñata** sprite in the Sprite list and select the **Costumes** tab.
-There are two Code Club robot piñata costumes one named 'whole' and the other named 'broken'.
+There are two piñata costumes one named 'whole' and the other named 'broken'.

 ![Side by side images of the two piñata costumes.
 The left is a whole piñata, the right has broken open.](images/pinata-costumes.png)